"Our vineyards represent the essence of health and beauty"

-J ust about 40 minutes from the Pacific Ocean, you can witness the spectacular vineyards, where history and culture are founded to create unique sensory experiences.
+J ust about 40 minutes from the Pacific Ocean, you can witness the spectacular vineyards, where history and culture are merged to create unique sensory experiences.

 The success of the cultivation of the grape harvest in Valle de Guadalupe is attributed to the semi-desert climate of the Baja, in addition to the cold sea currents; the confluence of both factors derives in the Mediterranean style climate, which is ideal for viticulture.

-It was the Sunday missionary Felix Caballero who in 1834 founded the Mission of Our Lady of Guadalupe del Norte.
-With time the small wineries were left in the abandonment of the Mexican governments in the determination of the lands of the Catholic Church; It was not until 1888.
+It was Felix Caballero who in 1834 founded the Mission of Our Lady of Guadalupe del Norte.
+With time, the small wineries were left in the abandonment of the Mexican governments in the determination of the lands of the Catholic Church.